LiAndrw/LoLVoidGrubsImpact/README.md

 Two more columns were added to the new dataframe: `'winrate'`, which was created by dividing the `'result_sum'` column by the `'count'` column and which shows the ratio of games won to total games played for each number of void grubs secured, and `'percent of games'`, which was created by dividing the `'count'` column by its sum and which shows the proportion of games each `'void_grubs'` value represents out of the total number of games.

-This is what the grouped dataframe looks like:
+This is what the grouped pivot table looks like:

 <iframe
-  src="assets/groupedtable.html"
+  src="assets/groupedaggs.html"
   width="800"
-  height="300"
+  height="250"
   frameborder="0"
 ></iframe>